mgonzaledk/innate-blockchain/README.md

 # What is Innate Blockchain?
-Innate blockchain is a new cryptocurrency.
+Innate blockchain is the base for a new cryptocurrency, InnateCoin.